kavia-common/bright-nails-studio-156267-156276/assets/supabase.md

 ---

-4) SQL to provision schema and policies
-Use Supabase SQL Editor or the SupabaseTool_run_sql step after env vars are set.
+4) SQL to provision schema and policies (idempotent) Use Supabase SQL Editor or SupabaseTool_run_sql after env vars are set.

 -- extensions (if needed)
 create extension if not exists pgcrypto;